 We are a clinical-stage oncology business focused on discovering and developing immunotherapies that may meaningfully improve the lives of patients with cancer.
-By leveraging our core competencies in immune cell modulation and protein engineering, we have developed a portfolio of investigational cytokine therapies designed to address areas of unmet need for patients with a variety of cancers.
+By leveraging our core competencies in immune cell modulation and protein engineering, we have developed a portfolio of novel, investigational cytokine therapies designed to address areas of unmet need for patients with a variety of cancers.
 Our lead product candidate, nemvaleukin alfa ("nemvaleukin"), is an investigational, engineered interleukin-2 ("IL-2") cytokine designed to capture and expand the therapeutic benefits of high-dose recombinant human IL-2 ("rhIL-2"), while mitigating its hallmark toxicities.
 In our clinical proof of concept study, nemvaleukin generated durable responses as a single agent and in combination with pembrolizumab across a range of tumor types.
 Nemvaleukin is currently in two potentially registrational studies, one for the treatment of mucosal melanoma as a monotherapy and one for the treatment of platinum-resistant ovarian cancer ("PROC") in combination with pembrolizumab.
-We plan to report topline results in mucosal melanoma and interim results in PROC in In addition to nemvaleukin, we are also developing engineered therapies targeting the interleukin-12 ("IL-12") and interleukin-18 ("IL-18") pathways, which have demonstrated therapeutic potential in third-party preclinical and clinical studies.
+A registrational study is a clinical trial designed to obtain data that will be sufficient to support registration for regulatory approval.
+We plan to report topline results in mucosal melanoma and interim results in PROC in .
+In addition to nemvaleukin, we are also developing engineered therapies targeting the interleukin-12 ("IL-12") and interleukin-18 ("IL-18") pathways, which have demonstrated therapeutic potential in third-party preclinical and clinical studies.
 We are currently conducting discovery-phase activities for our IL-12 and IL-18 programs, and we plan to nominate a product candidate in each program in